 Please see our guide on setting up dedicated click tracking.

-Inbox providers look at the reputation of the IP Address that a given sender uses when sending a message.
-Reputation is determined by the engagement among recipients who receive emails from a specific IP Address.
+Inbox providers look at the reputation of the IP address that a given sender uses when sending a message.
+Reputation is determined by the engagement among recipients who receive emails from an IP address.

 - Klaviyo's Compliance team monitors the IP address and curates which accounts are entitled to send with it.

-Dedicated IP Addresses are used by managed accounts on Klaviyo and are only used by 1 account.
-The benefit of using a Dedicated IP Address is that the reputation of the IP Address can only be influenced by the single account that is using it.
+Dedicated IP addresses are used by managed accounts on Klaviyo and are only used by one account.
+The benefit of using a dedicated IP address is that the reputation of the IP address can only be influenced by the single account that is using it.